ryan-mcclue/unsw/anat2521/assignment.md

 humans have always be capable of war

-TO ASK:
-BOOK MAKES SUMMARIES OF FINDINGS.
-SO, ALTHOUGH TALKING ABOUT SAY 5 DIFFERENT PRIMARY SOURCES, TALKING ABOUT IT IS JUST 1?
-HOW TO INCLUDE PROPERLY WITHOUT JUST REHASHING WHAT THEY SAID?
-PERHAPS JUST SPLIT UP THE SAME ARGUMENT ACROSS DIFFERENT BOOKS?

 ----------------------------------------------------
 War can be defined as collective violence between two or more groups. (social pattern of violence?)